MiKatt/openSTARS/README.md

 ```

 ### Check and correct the network
 Next, the stream network should be checked if there are stream segments with more than two inflows.
-This must be corrected because the .ssn object must not have such complex junctions.
+These must be corrected because the .ssn object must not have such complex junctions.
 In the nc data set provided, there will be complex junctions only if accum_threshold is small.

 ```r